cdl-saarland/CGO17_ArtifactEvaluation/README.md

 Optimistic Loop Optimization
 ============================

-This documents describes how to reproduce the evaluation presented in the *Optimistic Loop Optimization* paper at CGO17.
+This document describes how to reproduce the evaluation presented in the *Optimistic Loop Optimization* paper at CGO17.

 The full implementation has been made available as part of the open source tool Polly.
 Thus, all it takes to try out the work described in the paper is a recent version of LLVM, Clang, and Polly.

-Note: *Since LLVM and Polly are under constant improvement, the results might differ between version.
+**Note: Since LLVM and Polly are under constant improvement, the results might differ between version.
 However, while the exact numbers might be different we do not expect the general effects to be.
 This document was written using the following versions.
-Older versions of Polly do not provide the statistics interface used in this evaluation.*
+Older versions of Polly do not provide the statistics interface used in this evaluation.**

   Tool   | Version
 ---------|----------------------